knaw-huc/lenticular-lens/readme.md

     "id": 1,                    // An integer as identifier
-    "label": "My lens",         // The label of the lens in the GUI "description": "",          // A description of this lens by the user; optional field "elements": {               // The lens configuration; requires groups consisting of two elements "alignments": [{        // The lens configuration is composed of element groups "alignnment": 0     // The identifier of the alignment to use }],
+    "label": "My lens",         // The label of the lens in the GUI "description": "",          // A description of this lens by the user; optional field "specs": {                  // The lens configuration; requires groups consisting of two elements "elements": [{          // The lens configuration is composed of element groups "id": 0,            // The identifier of the linkset/lens to use "type": "linkset"   // The type (linkset or lens) }],
         "type": "UNION"         // Lens type to apply; see table below for allowed values },
     "properties": [{            // A list of property paths to use for obtaining data while reviewing the lens; optional field
-        "resource": 1,                        // The identifier of the resource to use "property": ["schema_birthDate"]      // The property path
+        "entity_type_selection": 1,           // The identifier of the entity-type selection to use "property": ["schema_birthDate"]      // The property path
     }]
 }